usbarmory/caam-keyblob/README.md

 =========================================================================

-The NXP Cryptographic Acceleration and Assurance Module (CAAM) is a built-in hardware module for NXP i.MX6/i.MX7/i.MX8 SoCs that implements secure RAM and a dedicated AES cryptographic engine for encryption/decryption operations.
+The NXP Cryptographic Acceleration and Assurance Module (CAAM) is a built-in hardware module for NXP i.MX, QoriQ and Layerscape SoCs that implements secure RAM and a dedicated AES cryptographic engine for encryption/decryption operations.

 A device specific random 256-bit OTPMK key is fused in each SoC at manufacturing time, this key is unreadable and can only be used by the CAAM for